MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 * Networking
 * Azure Data Explorer markup

-The cost estimate dynamically updates as you configure each of the components.
+At the bottom of the form, the total cost estimate dynamically updates as you make changes to each of the components.

 > [!NOTE]
 > Other resources such as Network I/O, Bandwidth, and VNET cost may be charged separately based on your cross-region usage.